Tkoukoutzelas/TwoHopPrivacy-with-Apache-Sedona/README.md

 All the above arguments are integers

 # Important note
 The file PrivateNearestNeighbors2.py, has been taken from the original implementation.
-It holds two revised functions, adapted to the new Parallel Implementation in Apache Sedona
+It holds two revised functions, adapted to the new Parallel Implementation in Apache Sedona. <br />
+Those functions are new_point_x and new_point_y